Our Beliefs

 The Person and Work of God the Son

 We believe the Lord Jesus Christ, the eternal (Colossians 1:16) Son of God (Matthew 16:16), became man (Galatians 4:4) without ceasing to be God (Philippians 2:6-11).
 Having been conceived by the Holy Spirit and born of the virgin Mary (Matthew 1:18, 25), He reveals God and redeems sinful man (Galatians 4:4-5).
 He accomplished our redemption through the shedding of His blood on the cross (1 Peter 1:18-19).
 This redemption is assured by His literal, physical resurrection from the dead (1 Corinthians 15:3-4).
-We believe the Lord Jesus Christ ascended into heaven (Acts 1:911) and now intercedes at the right hand of God the Father for those he redeemed (Hebrews 7:25) as our exalted High Priest (Hebrews 1:3).
+We believe the Lord Jesus Christ ascended into heaven (Acts 1:9-11) and now intercedes at the right hand of God the Father for those He redeemed (Hebrews 7:25) as our exalted High Priest (Hebrews 1:3).

 We believe the Holy Spirit is a person with an intellect (Romans 8:27), a will (1 Corinthians 12:11), and emotions (Ephesians 4:30).
-The Holy Spirit convicts the world of sin, or righteousness, and of judgment (John 16:5-11).
+The Holy Spirit convicts the world of sin, of righteousness, and of judgment (John 16:5-11).
 He also imparts eternal life (regeneration; Titus 3:5) to anyone who believes in Christ (John 3:16), permanently indwells every believer (1 Corinthians 6:17-19) and seals every believer until the day of redemption (Ephesians 4:30).
 All who believe in the Lord Jesus Christ receive the gift of the Holy Spirit and Spirit baptism at the time of belief (Romans 8:9, 1 Corinthians 12:13).
 The Holy Spirit is permanently involved in the believer's life (John 14:16) by giving spiritual gifts (1 Corinthians 12:11) and teaching spiritual truths (John 16:13).
 God commands all believers to be continually filled with the Holy Spirit (Ephesians 5:18).

 Salvation